Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around real yields, it can genuinely reprice Gold.
+If a headline materially changes expectations around inflation surprise, it can genuinely reprice Gold.

-If a headline materially changes expectations around us dollar, it can genuinely reprice Gold.
+If a headline materially changes expectations around etf inflows, it can genuinely reprice Gold.

-If a headline materially changes expectations around geopolitical hedging, it can genuinely reprice Gold.
+If a headline materially changes expectations around systemic risk, it can genuinely reprice Gold.

 Headlines that are often noise